nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/technology-and-system-requirements.md

 * Google Chrome 1.x and above
 * Apple Safari 12.x and above

+**For nopCommerce 4.90 or above: MS Visual Studio 2022 (version 17.14 or above).
+And don't forget to install .NET 9 SDK ([download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-9.0.305-windows-x64-installer)).
+Required for developers who want to edit the source code.**

-**For nopCommerce 4.80 or above: MS Visual Studio 2022 (version 17.12 or above).
+*For nopCommerce 4.80 or above: MS Visual Studio 2022 (version 17.12 or above).
 And don't forget to install .NET 9 SDK ([download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-9.0.100-windows-x64-installer)).
-Required for developers who want to edit the source code.**
+Required for developers who want to edit the source code.*

 *For nopCommerce 4.70 or above: MS Visual Studio 2022 (version 17.9 or above).
 And don't forget to install .NET 8 SDK ([download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.204-windows-x64-installer)).
 Required for developers who want to edit the source code.*